marcb1387/reports/README.md

 # quest-report
-Python report that will post to discord
+Discord Python Report that will post Reseach for Pokemon Go.
+For use with MAD Scanner.

+DO NOT INSTALL ON SAME MACHINE AS SCANNER.

+Will post all Pokemon encounters, Stardust over 1000 and Rare Items.

 area = 'Cordinates of geofence for research LAT LONG, LAT LONG first and last corrdinates must be the same'